siliconmoksha/robert-frost-os/README.md

-# robert-frost-os
+# The Robert Frost OS
-⚗️ This is by far my favorite project.
-Here we reimagine the 90's Microsoft Bob with a modern skeuomorphic twist, exploring the potential of this design philosophy today.
+⚗️ This is my favourite project and a skeumorphic renaissance.
+It is a vibrant reimagining of Microsoft Bob, where the quirky charm of 90's digital companionship meets the sumptuous tactility of modern skeuomorphism.
+This project isn't just a nostalgic echo; it's a bold exploration into how a beloved, misunderstood design philosophy can redefine our digital interactions today, blending delightful familiarity with fresh, intuitive elegance.